-The Institute of Development Studies maintains a database of postgraduate alumni and supporters in order to stay in touch with our community and keep you updated about news, and IDS/Alumni events and initiatives including surveys, fundraising, and support for IDS research and students.
+The Institute of Development Studies maintains a database of alumni and other supporters in order to stay in touch with our community and keep you updated about news, events, careers initiatives and fundraising activities.

 Some of our database (but not all) choose to join our online community by registering on this website and creating an online profile.
 In both instances (individuals with offline database records and individuals with online profiles), we collect and store personal information (or “data”) about you.
 We are committed to protecting and respecting your privacy and this Policy sets out what information we collect about you, where and how we use (“process”) it.